fmstam/seq2seq_with_deep_attention/README.md

 So far we have seen an estimation of what the machine is doing, but is that we pointer networks actually does.
 To know the answer, let us construct another sketch of how would human do it:
 - Repeat these steps:
 1. read an item from the sequence.
-2. remeber it , why?
+2. remember it , why?
 Because we actually look for the smallest number.
-Therefore we need to remeber all number we have visisted
+Therefore we need to remember all number we have visited
 - After we have read and remembered all items from the input, we can start generating the arrows in <b>Figure 2</b>.
 Therefore we repeat the following steps until we generate all arrows:
 1. pick the smallest number, then draw arrow to it.
-2. remeber it, why?
+2. remember it, why?
 Because we will use it to find the second smallest number.

-> We need to remeber both the input and the generated sequence so far.
+> We need to remember both the input and the generated sequence so far.
 We actually use both memories to generate the next arrows.
-That is (memory(input), memory(output sofar)) -> next arrow
+That is (memory(input), memory(output so far)) -> next arrow

 Therefore, we can the sketch the following components from the above steps: